This lesson introduces the AP CSP Create Performance Task (Create PT)

 Selection (if)

-Iteration (a loop)
+Iteration (a while loop)

 One strong procedure can satisfy multiple requirements.